Conaclos/profile.d/README.md

 ## Less

-Prevent less to write a less history at the home user directory.
+Prevent less to write an history at the home user directory.

 ## SSH